-- General population - First-generation migrants (including refugees and asylum seekers) from TB high-endemic countries - Combined population of PWID and homeless people; and
+- General population - First-generation migrants (including refugees and asylum seekers) from TB high-endemic countries - A combined population of PWID and homeless people

-Migrants, prisoners and PWID/homeless people were eventually chosen because an LTBI intervention targeted at these population groups is likely to have an effect on TB transmission in the population as a whole.
+The migrants, prisoners and PWID/homeless people were eventually chosen because an LTBI intervention targeted at these population groups is likely to have an effect on TB transmission in the population as a whole.
 Other risk groups are considered in the cost-effectiveness report, but on the basis of a cohort version of the same transmission model.